AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 In recent developments in Sumiriku, warriors have moved away from using shields in favour of using heavier and more protective armour.
 Samurai require protection from all angles from arrows, and more recently from bullets, and also prefer to have access to two-handed weapons while on the battlefield.
 This preference has led to great development in armour that is fully protective yet also flexible, whereas the shield has become an antiquated tool.

-This preference for full armour is shown mechanically; Medium and Heavy Armours each have and extra **+1** to Armour Class, but in exchange Wooden Shield has **-1** to Armour Class and all classes but Cleric and Druid lack the required proficiency.
+This preference for full armour is shown mechanically; Medium and Heavy Armours each have an extra **+1** to Armour Class, but in exchange Wooden Shield has **-1** to Armour Class and all classes but Cleric and Druid lack the required proficiency.

 \column